 His mind focused only on that dripping of liquid, and all other things seemed to cease existing for a few minutes.
 So was the peacefulness that presided over the money pit, until a rumbling blast of sound consumed the silence of the pit from the outside, shaking the ground and toppling precarious piles of money.
 Voldo jerked, shocked out of his stupor by the strength of the blast and the wall of sound that had shattered his peace and severely damaged his over-sensitive ears.

 Chrysaor was sprawled out on his back, in a pose somewhat similar to being spreadeagled as he recovered from his violent entry into the mortal realm.
-He knew not where he was, for his vision was totally dark, the few lights he did see blurred, and it was taking its sweet time in clearing up.
+He knew not where he was, for his vision was totally dark, the few lights he did see blurred, and the recovery of his vision was slow.
 His entire body felt as though it was on fire, but the spasmodic pain in his muscles kept him from making any move to deal with the sensation.

 And so he lay motionless, trying to determine his surroundings through the senses that were not damaged.
 Through his helmet, he heard many things that were quite familiar to him.
-The lapping of the waves against the seashore, the squawking of flocks of birds as their rest had been disturbed, and the sound of a mild ocean breeze echoing through his helm.
+The lapping of the waves against the seashore, the squawking of flocks of birds as their rest had been disturbed, and the sound of a mild ocean breeze echoing through his helm among them.

 He first saw the vast ocean that stretched from the beach he was on out to the horizon, and the stark blue sky above it.
 He reached a trembling hand out towards a velvet sky that he wished he could feel, to confirm that it actually existed.
 Oh, the sweet things of this world he was now seeing.
 How he had longed for them, to see and smell and hear them once more, instead of the eerie quiet and dreary onyx of Valhalla.

-He looked down at the ground to avoid focusing on the beauty of the sky, and finally noticed that what he sat on was not sand, but instead glass.
+Looking down at the ground to avoid focusing on the beauty of the sky, Chrysaor finally noticed that what he sat on was not sand, but actually glass.
 Fascinated by this, he turned to look behind him, and noticed for the first time the carnage his entry into this realm had wrought.

 Ironic, that the very nature he had missed so much in Valhalla had been destroyed by him in his transportation here.
 Currently though, he cared little for the trees and the dirt, and he returned his veiled gaze to the ocean beyond.